B.A. in Psychology (Forensic Psychology Track)

-|General Education Requirements||(52 credits)|
+|General Education Requirements||(53 credits)|

-College Competencies (21 credits)
+College Competencies (24 credits)

-Liberal Arts Distribution (18 credits)
+Liberal Arts Distribution (21 credits)

-University Requirements (13 credits)
+University Requirements (8 credits)

-|Major Requirements||(42 credits)|
+|Major Requirements||(33 credits)|

-Required Major Courses (24 credits)
+Required Major Courses (18 credits)

-Forensic Psychology Track Courses (18 credits)
+Forensic Psychology Track Courses (15 credits)

 CRIM1101 Introduction to Criminal Justice

-|Free Electives||(16 credits)|
+|Free Electives2||(19 credits)|

-WRITTEN COMMUNICATION: This requirement consists of six credits in English Composition (ENGL1101 and ENGL1102) and six credits of writing intensive courses within the major.
+WRITTEN COMMUNICATION: This requirement consists of six credits in English Composition (ENWR1101 and ENWR1102) and six credits of writing intensive courses within the major.

-ORAL COMMUNICATION: Requirements consist of a three-credit course that is substantially concerned with public speaking and oral presentations, typically a course in Speech.
+SPEECH/PROFESSIONAL COMMUNICATION: Requirements consist of a three-credit course that is substantially concerned with public speaking and oral presentations, typically a course in SPCH.

 ETHICAL AND MORAL ANALYSIS: Requirements consist of a three-credit course that is substantially concerned with ethical theories and questions.
-This course could be in Philosophy or a course within a major program.
+Choose course from PHIL, RELI, a course that has “ethics” in its title, or a course designated as meeting the requirement within a major program.

 SCIENTIFIC ANALYSIS: Requirements consist of a minimum of six credits of laboratory science from BIOL, CHEM, ENVR, MBIO, or PHYS.